ARS MORIENDI

 Ars Moriendi

-As fellow humans, we cannot accept this.
+As humans, we cannot accept this.

-As business leaders, we cannot afford it.
+As business leaders, we cannot afford this.

 * The Art of Dying.